+International standards

-International standards Has your jurisdiction adopted any international standards related to cybersecurity?
+Has your jurisdiction adopted any international standards related to cybersecurity?

-Yes, the SPDI Rules require body corporates that handle sensitive personal data or information to implement 'reasonable security practices and procedures' by maintaining a comprehensively documented information security programme.
+Yes, the SPDI Rules require bodies corporate that handle sensitive personal data or information to implement 'reasonable security practices and procedures' by maintaining a comprehensively documented information security programme.
 This programme should include managerial, technical, operational and physical security control measures that are commensurate with the nature of the information being protected.
 In this context, the SPDI Rules recognise the International Standard ISO/IEC 27001 on Information technology - Security techniques - Information security management systems - Requirements, as one such approved security standard that can be implemented by a body corporate for protection of personal information.
-All body corporates that comply with this standard are subject to audit checks by an independent government-approved auditor at least once a year or as and when they undertake a significant upgrade of their processes and computer resources.
+All bodies corporate that comply with this standard are subject to audit checks by an independent government-approved auditor at least once a year or as and when they undertake a significant upgrade of their processes and computer resources.

 The newly enacted, albeit yet to be notified, DPDP Act also puts an obligation on data fiduciaries to adopt reasonable security safeguards to prevent personal data breach.
 Unlike the SPDI Rules, the DPDP Act does not recognise any specific standards to be followed.
-Having said that, more clarity on specific security standards and safeguards to be implemented under the DPDP Act may emerge once the rules are framed and notified thereunder.
+That said, more clarity on specific security standards and safeguards to be implemented under the DPDP Act may emerge once the rules are framed and notified thereunder.

 Sector-specific regulators have also prescribed security standards specifically applicable to regulated entities.
 For instance, the RBI guidelines mandate banks to follow the ISO/IEC 27001 and ISO/IEC 27002 standards for ensuring adequate protection of critical functions and processes.
-The Guidelines on Regulation of Payment Aggregators and Payment Gateways issued by the RBI require payment aggregators to implement data security standards and best practices such as PCI-DSS and PA-DSS and implement checks to ensure that the merchants onboarded by them are compliant with such data security standards and best practices.
-Similarly, SEBI requires stock exchanges, depositories, clearing corporations, etc, to follow best practices of standards such as ISO/IEC 27001, ISO/IEC 27002 and COBIT 5, or their subsequent revisions, if any, from time to time.
+The Guidelines on Regulation of Payment Aggregators and Payment Gateways issued by the RBI require payment aggregators to implement data security standards and best practices such as PCI-DSS and Payment Application Data Security Standard (PA-DSS) and implement checks to ensure that the merchants onboarded by them are compliant with such data security standards and best practices.
+The Master Directions on Cyber and Digital Payment Security Controls for Nonbank Payment System Operators, released by the RBI in July 2024, also mandate obtaining PCI-DSS certification and compliance with PCI-DSS guidelines for payment system operators storing card data.
+Similarly, SEBI requires stock exchanges, depositories, clearing corporations, etc, to follow best practices of standards such as ISO/IEC 27001, ISO/IEC 27002 or their subsequent revisions, if any, from time to time.